smogon/pokemon-showdown/mods/gennext/README.md

 - Flower Gift now only boosts Sp.
 Def, but if Sunny Day is used while Cherrim is out, the next switch-in also receives +1 SpD

+- Butterfree, Beautifly, Masquerain, Mothim, and Lilligant get an item named GossamerWing (select "Stick" in the teambuilder).
+It makes them take half damage from Rock, Ice, and Electric moves, prevents them from taking double SR damage, and adds +1 SpA back to Quiver Dance.

 - Relic Song switches Meloetta's SpA and Atk EVs, boosts, and certain natures,
   specifically: Modest <-> Adamant, Jolly <-> Timid, other natures are left